Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Intrinsic dimension and persistent homology dimension

 \section{Intrinsic dimension and persistent homology dimension}

 Informally speaking, the intrinsic dimension of some subset $S\subset\mathbb{R}^n$ is the number of degrees of freedom that a point moving inside $S$ has.
-This means that in a small neighbourhood of every point $S$ can be described as a function of $d$ parameters, $d\le n$, and this number cannot be reduced.
-This idea is formalized in the notion of a $d$-dimensional \textit{manifold} in $\mathbb{R}^n$: it is a subset $M\subset\mathbb{R}^n$ where for each point $x\in M$ there exists an open neighborhood which is equivalent to an open ball in $\mathbb{R}^d$ for some value $d$.
+This means that in a small neighbourhood of every point, the set $S$ can be described as a function of $d$ parameters, $d\le n$, and this number cannot be reduced.
+This idea is formalized in the notion of a $d$-dimensional \textit{manifold} in $\mathbb{R}^n$: it is a subset $M\subset\mathbb{R}^n$ such that for every point $x\in M$ there exists an open neighborhood which is equivalent to an open ball in $\mathbb{R}^d$ for some value $d$.
 Importantly, if $M$ is a connected set then $d$ should be the same for all its points, so we can talk about the dimension of the entire manifold.